 How to Order IL Electric Vehicle License Plates

 You can apply for electric vehicle license plates by:

 - Completing the Affirmation for Electric Vehicle form.

 - Calculating your license plate registration fees.

-- Submitting the required fees and documentation* to the Springfield Secretary of State (SOS) office:
+- Submitting the required fees and documentation* to the address on the form.

 *There are two electric vehicle categories: originally manufactured EV and converted EV.
 To register a converted EV at the reduced rate, you must also submit the following with your Affirmation for Electric Vehicle form and fees:

 - Photographs of the front, back, and side of your EV.

 For full details on electric vehicle license plates and reduced registration fees, consult the Illinois SOS Vehicle Services Department